olegsych/T4Toolbox/tutorial/troubleshooting-code-generation-errors.md

    in c:\Git\olegsych\T4Toolbox\ClassLibrary1\ClassLibrary1\delete_procedure.tt:line 10
 ```

-Note that the exception stack trace now includes the file name and the line number (delete_procedure.tt:line 10) pointing to
+Note that the exception stack trace now includes the file name and the line number pointing to the exact location where the error
-the exact location where the error has occurred.
+has occurred.
 This will help you to find and fix simpler runtime errors.
-In more difficult cases,
+In more difficult cases, when the cause of the error is
-when the cause of the error is not as obvious, you may need to debug the template by selecting the _Debug T4 Template_ item from the
-context menu in Solution Explorer.
+not as obvious, you may need to debug the template by selecting the _Debug T4 Template_ item from the context menu in Solution Explorer.

 ## Troubleshooting Obscure Compilation Errors